-Steak and Kidney pie, topped with crispy puff pastry and overflowing with succulent chunks of steak and kidney.
+I can’t think of anyone who doesn’t love a good pie!
+And this homemade steak and kidney pie, topped with crispy puff pastry and overflowing with succulent chunks of steak and kidney is one of the best!
 Served on a pile of fluffy mashed potatoes with juicy peas on the side – you are in for a treat!

 Also note how I haven’t crimped the edges of the pie – that’s not me being lazy, it’s because I love the extra bits of puff pastry that you can break off the sides!

 It’s versatile too – if you don’t have puff pastry to hand then you could just serve the filling over rice with additional vegetables on the side.

 You don’t have to stick to either my choice or quantities of vegetables – you could use a mixture of any root vegetable.
 Sweet potato would be good with this, or chopped butternut; or why not stir a handful of frozen peas through before putting it into the pie dish?

 You can get the complete list of ingredients and full instructions on how to make this steak and kidney pie on the printable recipe card at the end of this post.

 To make steak and kidney pie at home you will need the following ingredients.